-This species occurs on the western slopes of the Cordillera Occidental of Colombia, from Río Anchicaya in Valle del Cauca Department, to Río Saija in Cauca Department where it occurs between 100–1,350 m asl (D. Mejía pers. comm.
+This species occurs on the western slopes of the Cordillera Occidental of Colombia, from Río Anchicayá in Valle del Cauca Department to Río Saija in Cauca Department where it occurs between 100–1,350 m asl (D. Mejía pers. comm.
 August 2016).
 Its extent of occurrence (EOO) is 1,102 km2.

 Habitat and Ecology

-It occurs in the Parque Nacional Natural Farallones.
-Decree INDERENA No. 39 of 9 July, 1985, forbids the collection of Dendrobates spp. from the wild for breeding (or other) purposes.
+The distribution of the species is within Farallones National Park.
+Decree INDERENA No. 39 of 9 July, 1985, forbids the collection of species of this genus from the wild for breeding (or other) purposes.

 Red List Status